sleepyOwl14/proximax-bc-docs/docs/built-in-features/aggregate-transaction.md

 id: aggregate-transaction
 title: Aggregate Transaction
 ---
 Aggregated Transactions merge multiple transactions into one, allowing **trustless swaps**, and other advanced logic.
-ProximaX does this by generating a one-time disposable smart contract.
+Sirius Chain does this by generating a one-time disposable smart contract.
 When all involved [accounts][Account] have cosigned the aggregate transaction, all the inner transactions are executed at the same time.

 ## Examples
 ## Sending payouts